ConnorSimmonds/ticking-time-trials/README.md

-# time-ticking-trials
+# Ticking Time Trials
-Time Ticking Trials
+Didn't mess up and make that Time Ticking Trials, no sir.